 This section will introduce the various security options available to a Jenkins administrator, explaining the protections offered, and trade-offs to disabling some of them.

-The Enable Security section of the web UI allows a Jenkins administrator to enable, configure, or disable key security features which apply to the entire Jenkins environment.
+The "Configure Global Security" section of the web UI allows a Jenkins administrator to enable, configure, or disable key security features which apply to the entire Jenkins environment.

-Jenkins uses a TCP port to communicate with agents launched via the JNLP protocol, such as Windows-based agents.
+Jenkins can use a TCP port to communicate with inbound (formerly known as “JNLP”) agents, such as Windows-based agents.
 As of Jenkins 2.0, by default this port is disabled.

-For administrators wishing to use JNLP-based agents, the two port options are:
+For administrators wishing to use inbound TCP agents, the two port options are:

-Random: The JNLP port is chosen random to avoid collisions on the Jenkins master.
-The downside to randomized JNLP ports is that they’re chosen during the boot of the Jenkins master, making it difficult to manage firewall rules allowing JNLP traffic.
+Random: The TCP port is chosen at random to avoid collisions on the Jenkins master.
+The downside to randomized ports is that they are chosen during the boot of the Jenkins controller, making it difficult to manage firewall rules allowing TCP traffic.

-Fixed: The JNLP port is chosen by the Jenkins administrator and is consistent across reboots of the Jenkins master.
-This makes it easier to manage firewall rules allowing JNLP-based agents to connect to the master.
+Fixed: The port is chosen by the Jenkins administrator and is consistent across reboots of the Jenkins controller.
+This makes it easier to manage firewall rules allowing TCP-based agents to connect to the controller.

 Access Control is the primary mechanism for securing a Jenkins environment against unauthorized usage.
 Two facets of configuration are necessary for configuring Access Control in Jenkins: